cstrawberry/predictive-universe/docs/paper/appendices/appendix_i_scaled_gravity.md

 **I.7 A Multi-Scale Solution from Global PCE Optimization**

-The PU framework provides two distinct mechanisms to augment gravity: adapting local network parameters to modify the emergent law (`G`), or collectively reconfiguring the substrate to modify the emergent source (`T_μν`).
+The PU framework provides two distinct mechanisms to augment gravity: adapting local network parameters to modify the emergent law ($G$), or collectively reconfiguring the substrate to modify the emergent source ($T_{\mu\nu}$).
 The choice of mechanism is not arbitrary but is determined by a global PCE optimization that balances local resource costs against global consistency costs.

 **I.7.1 Galactic Scales: Law Modification as the Low-Cost Solution**

 In the moderate potential wells of galaxies, the required gravitational enhancement is small.
 Here, PCE selects the most efficient mechanism: a local adaptation of MPU network parameters.
-This "parameter relaxation" (Section I.5) manifests as a scale-dependent Newton constant, `G(R)` (Equation I.4).
-This is the low-cost solution, as it represents a passive relaxation of the substrate and the required asymptotic enhancement `A_G` is small enough to remain consistent with global cosmological constraints.
+This "parameter relaxation" (Section I.5) manifests as a scale-dependent Newton constant, $G(R)$ (Eq.
+I.4).
+This is the low-cost solution, as it represents a passive relaxation of the substrate and the required asymptotic enhancement $A_G$ is small enough to remain consistent with global cosmological constraints.
 In the weak-field limit, this is formally equivalent to an effective dark matter density that tracks the baryonic distribution:

 $$
 \nabla^2\Phi \simeq 4\pi G_0 \left[ \rho_b(R) + \rho_{\mathrm{DM,eff}}(R) \right], \quad \text{where} \quad \rho_{\mathrm{DM,eff}}(R) = \left[ \frac{G(R)}{G_0} - 1 \right] \rho_b(R).
 \tag{I.6}
 $$

+**Local‑tests limit.** In high‑acceleration, small‑scale regimes (Solar System, binary pulsars), the adaptation saturates and $G_{\rm eff}(L)\to G_0$ with $\bar\gamma(L\!\ll\!L_0)\to 0$, preserving precision‑gravity bounds.

 This adaptation is **environment‑dependent** and does not alter the homogeneous early‑Universe limit relevant for the CMB.

 **I.7.2 Cluster Scales: Non-Local Source Modification as the Necessary Solution**

 In the deep potential wells of galaxy clusters, the required gravitational enhancement is large.
-A "Law Modification" (`G(R)`) that could produce this effect is ruled out *a priori* by the global consistency requirement, as it would violate precise CMB constraints on the value of `G` in the early universe.
+A "Law Modification" ($G(R)$) that could produce this effect is ruled out *a priori* by the global consistency requirement, as it would violate precise CMB constraints on the value of $G$ in the early universe.

 PCE must therefore select the remaining globally consistent mechanism: "Source Modification."
 Furthermore, the nature of this response is also dictated by PCE.
 A purely local response ($\rho_{\rm PM}(r)\propto\rho_b(r)$) is informationally sub‑optimal and dynamically inefficient in this regime.
 The MPU network, operating as an integrated predictive system, seeks the most efficient representation.
 PCE favors adaptation to the most salient features of the environment relevant for prediction.
 In deep potential wells, the non‑local gravitational environment, characterized by the baryonic potential $\Phi_b$, becomes the dominant feature.
 A purely local response would be predictively myopic and less efficient at capturing the global potential structure, incurring high coherence costs disfavored by PCE.